-When you plan on visiting some of the hot springs in Victoria it is a great idea to know the finer details of where you will be visiting.
-Some are outdoors and some have strict rules.
-Here are some of the things you need to know for visiting Victorian hot springs.
+When you plan on visiting some of the hot springs in Victoria, it is a great idea to know the finer details of where you will be visiting.
+Some are outdoors, and some have strict rules.
+Here are some of the things you need to know about visiting Victorian hot springs:

-- If you are taking children to any Victorian hot springs check and see if there are age limits
+- If you are taking children to any Victorian hot springs, check to see if there are age limits.

-- If you have mobility issues see if there are accessible change rooms or any access to the pools
+- If you have mobility issues, see if there are accessible change rooms or pool access.

-- Check the accommodation at the hots springs and take note of the check-in and out times
+- Check the accommodation at the hot springs and take note of the check-in and check-out times.